Cause and effects of Tennis Elbow

 The point here is that tendons have a lower supply of blood than do muscles.
 So when injured your doctor and therapist must have the skills, knowledge, and technology to increase blood flow to the wounded area effectively: this is why we are better!
 We offer a holistic system of care for all spine, joint, and sports injuries, the elbow included.

-How to avoid the Tennis Elbow?
+How to avoid the Tennis Player’s Elbow (Lateral Epicondylitis)?

 Our Founder has always said that an ounce of prevention is better than a pound of cure.
 The best treatment for tennis elbow is avoidance.
 Don’t wait until the pain comes to you.
 Before any activity make sure that you sufficiently warm-up and cool down.
 If you use a racquet, try stretching the extensor muscles of both wrists and elbows before and after each game.
 Start the game light and progressively increase the intensity.
 Also, ice after each tennis match, even if you do not have a tennis elbow.

-Stretching exercise for Tennis Elbow
+Stretching exercise for Tennis Players suffering from Elbow Pain

-Prayer Stretch: An Effective Tennis Elbow Exercise
+Prayer Stretch: An Effective Exercise for the Tennis Player

 - Initiate the exercise by putting your palms together in front of your chest, just below your chin.